US stocks rise following solid earnings reports

 Earnings remain in focus this week as investors parse the latest results and statements from companies to better understand how inflation is affecting businesses and consumers.

 Several companies, though, have slipped amid disappointing results.
-Taco Bell owner Yum Brands fell 1.7% following a weak earnings report and online dating service company Match Group lost about a fifth of its value after giving investors a weak financial forecast.
+Taco Bell owner Yum Brands fell 1.9% following a weak earnings report and online dating service company Match Group tumbled 17.6% after giving investors a weak financial forecast.

 Oil prices fell following OPEC's decision to boost production in September at a much slower pace than previous months.
 U.S. crude oil fell 4% to settle at $90.66 per barrel, while Brent crude, the international standard, settled 3.7% lower at $96.78 per barrel.